Plataforma sobre Adaptación al Cambio Climático en España

 Solutions:

-ON THE MANZANARES RIVER
+IN THE MANZANARES RIVER

 Actions for the recovery and improvement of river habitat

-Actions to improve vegetation cover.
+Actions to improve the vegetation cover.

 Recovery and improvement of hydrological continuity